 Unlike Gibson, Martin did not start making carved-top mandolins until 1930, and these lovely 2-15 models, known for their sweet tone, lovely tops and beautifully flamed Maple back and sides were made form 1936 to 1964.

 We believe this particular instrument is likely from the 1950s.
-It has seen plenty of use and there are some dings in the top and a repaired top crack (see photos) but it remains attractive and is in great playing condition with a straight neck, comfortable action and very little fret wear.
-The pick guard was removed at some point, but the screws are present so another could easily be installed if desired.
-The sunburst finish, original carved bridge, Rosewood headstock overlay with "C.F.
-Martin & Co." gold logo and stunningly flamed back and sides all give this Mandolin a vintage feel and vibe, and the sweet resonance is there with the best of them.
+It has seen plenty of use and there are many small dings in the top (which are exaggerated in the photos) and a few small dings and scratches elsewhere and some tarnish to the tailpiece but it remains very attractive and is in great playing condition with a straight neck, comfortable action and very little fret wear.
+The pick guard was removed at some point, so we had a pick guard custom made for it out of thick vintage style tortoise material, much like the original.
+Otherwise the instrument appears all-original from stem to stern.
+The instrument has no structural issues and no cracks other than one nicely glued top crack that is not visible because it is located beneath the pick guard area.
+The lovely sunburst finish, original carved bridge, Rosewood headstock overlay with gold "C.F.
+Martin & Co." logo and stunningly flamed back and sides all give this Mandolin a great vintage feel and vibe, and the sweet resonance competes with the best of them.

-Comes with grey (possibly original) chip case in good condition.
+Comes with grey (possibly original) chip case in serviceable condition.